j-yarbrough/j-yarbrough.github.io/src/writing/alt-text-and-social-media.md

 ## Examples

 Below are a few embedded tweets that all have alt text on the images.
 To view the alt text, you can expand the accordion below the tweet.
-To expand or collapse all the accordions, you can use the controls below.

-{% accordiongroup "Alt Text Examples" %}

 {% ebox "","" %}